tacman/mailtrap/sfcasts/webhook-demo.md

 it would be your production domain.
 In development, it's a bit trickier.
 We can't just use the URL the Symfony CLI server gives us...

-We need to *expose* our local Symfony server to the public.
-There's a neat tool for
-this: [ngrok](https://ngrok.com/).
-Create a free account, login, and follow the instructions to configure the ngrok CLI client.
+Somehow we need to *expose* our local Symfony server to the public.
+And there's a neat tool that does exactly this: [ngrok](https://ngrok.com/).
+Create a free account, log in, and follow the instructions to configure the ngrok CLI client.

 Over in the terminal, restart with Symfony webserver: